UPDATED: OCTOBER 04, 2022 | 2 MIN READ

 Because telehealth services are a cost-effective alternative to face-to-face care, states can choose to cover these services under Medicaid.
 Many states are allowing:

-- Telehealth services via telephone, electronic, and virtual means
+- Services via telephone, electronic, and virtual means

 For the latest information on state-specific billing and reimbursements, read the National Policy Center – Center for Connected Health Policy’s COVID-19-related state actions.